johnwargo/NCDevCon-2017/readme.md

 + React Native
 + NativeScript

-And, who knows, other interesting stuff
+And, who knows, perhaps some other interesting stuff.

 ***